 Your submission is subject to review by The Fastpitch Magazine editorial staff and does not guarantee automatic publication in The Fastpitch Magazine.
 By submitting your post to The Fastpitch Magazine, you acknowledge and agree to adhere to The Fastpitch Magazine editorial guidelines and grant permission for a Fastpitch Magazine editor to edit your post.

 Step 3: Craft your article: Most of our Articles are about 500 to 700 words long.
 The most successful articles have a light and breezy tone, but make their points quickly.

 Include a short bio — between 35 to 45 words — at the bottom of the post.
 Your name, your organization and a recent accomplishment or two are great things to include.
 We’re happy to link to your website, Amazon book page or Facebook or Twitter account if you like.
 Just be sure to include all the necessary URLs when you turn in your post.

 Keep in mind that due to the volume of e-mails received, it may take up to a week for you to receive a response.

-Look for the Fastpitch Magazine to promote your content using a variety of social networks and e-mail newsletters, but also feel free to promote the Fastpitch Magazine with your own network for maximum exposure.
+Step 5: Promote and engage: Look for the Fastpitch Magazine to promote your content using a variety of social networks and e-mail newsletters, but also feel free to promote the Fastpitch Magazine with your own network for maximum exposure.
 Your editor will coordinate a specific publication date with you.

 Step 6: Add the Fastpitch Magazine writers seal to you site: It is not mandatory that you add the Fastpitch Magazine writers seal, but is is a great way to let people know that you are involved in the Fastpitch Softball Community, and have something to say.